Debugging and Benchmarking#

 MarkAYoder/BeagleBoard-exercises.

-Just download the files and type make
+Just download the files and type make.

 Discussion#

-is installed is rather easy to use.
+Once prudebug is installed is rather easy to use.

 Note

-has now been ported to the AI.
+prudebug has now been ported to the AI.

 bone$ *sudo prudebug*